quic-shouhu/qrb_ros_samples/ai_audio/sample_speech_recognition_rt_rosnode/README.md

-# QRB Speech Recognition ROS Node
+# AI Samples Speech Recognition ROS Node
-qrb_ros_speech_recognition provide a ROS Node that enables Collect voice through USB MIC and use AI-HUB whisper tiny model convert it into text.

 ## Overview

+Samples Speech Recognition ROS Node provide a ASR RT ROS Node for developers to directly develop applications.

+This ASR RT ROS Node realizes real-time speech recognition of complete sentences through real-time detection of sound intensity.
+This ASR RT ROS Node enables Collect voice through USB MIC and supports three usage scenarios:
+1: local mode: Running the AI-Hub whisper tiny model in local to convert audio date into text;
+2: remote mode: Run a larger whisper model in a self-built remote service to convert audio data into text;
+3: In addition to USB mic, it also supports voice recognition of remote voice topic.
+Developers can directly use this ROS Node to group the application pipeline.

 To embrace open source and robotics developerment, we have developed the Speech Recognition ROS Node that support Speech to Text.
 The feature as follows: